Leafwing-Studios/leafwing-website/content/about.md

 +++

 *Leafwing Studios* is a fledgling Canadian indie games studio, founded in 2020 to make richer, more thoughtful games.
-Whether we're making tabletop games or board games, we care about:
+Whether we're making tabletop games or video games, we care about:

 * more sustainable, equitable and sensible business models for game development
 * better design and prototyping practices
-* creating memorable, replayable experiences through emergent complexity
+* creating memorable, replayable experiences through emergent design

-You'll catch us [blogging](/blog/) about our [projects](/content/projects.md), game design, Rust, Bevy and better ways to create and collaborate.
+You'll catch us [blogging](/blog/) about our [projects](/projects), game design, Rust, Bevy and better ways to create and collaborate.

 ## Team